RocketSoftware/rocket-mvbasic/docs/usage/OnlineEditing.md

 To establish a connection, you can right-click on a U2 server node in the tree view and select "Connect".
 This will initiate the connection to the selected server.

 ![](../img/online_editing_connect.png)

-**Note:** When connecting to a U2 server, the extension uses the XDEMO account as default account for UniVerse, and the demo account for UniData.

 If you wish to disconnect from a U2 server, right-click the corresponding server node in the tree view and select "Disconnect".
 This will terminate the connection to the server.